How do you Know When it’s Time to Invest in EDI?

 Images: Deposit Photos

-Martin Eley – National Business manager, Pacific Commerce
+Martin Eley – National Business Manager, Pacific Commerce

 With Martins advanced knowledge of Electronic Data Interchange and Master Data Management, many of Australia’s largest organisation have implemented a seamless electronic trading solution.
-Martin has many years of EDI consultation under his belt and has an in-depth understanding of eProdcument and everything to do with efficiency.
+Martin has many years of EDI consultation under his belt and has an in-depth understanding of eProcurement and everything to do with efficiency.

 Martin is a seasoned productivity enhancement specialist with 30 years in the implementation of Commercial, Military, Financial and Government applications including benchmark IT systems such as ADEL, IMOS, SET and much more.